spotlightpa/poor-richard/content/newsletters/covid.md

 +++
 image = "2020/09/01fmxb5emmx7wa78.png"
 image-size = "hidden"
-title = "Sign up for COVID-19 Alerts" linktitle = "COVID-19 Alerts"
+published = 2020-09-03T01:16:29.354Z
-description = "Sign up for COVID-19 Alerts, Spotlight PA's free weekly update with the latest coronavirus data localized to your county" blurb = "Get a free weekly update every Monday with the latest coronavirus data localized to your county from Spotlight PA" type = "newsletter" modal-exclude = true weight = 3
+title = "Sign up for COVID-19 Alerts" description = "Sign up for COVID-19 Alerts, Spotlight PA's free weekly update with the latest coronavirus data localized to your county" blurb = "Every Monday, get an exclusive breakdown of the latest coronavirus data localized to your county from the data experts at Spotlight PA." linktitle = "COVID-19 Alerts" weight = 3 modal-exclude = true type = "newsletter"
 +++

 Sign up for **COVID-19 Alerts**, Spotlight PA's free weekly update with the latest coronavirus data localized to your county.